 The process of becoming a homeowner goes beyond finding the right home for you and putting in an offer.
 It’s important to do some groundwork to put yourself in the best position when going to look at potential home options to make the entire home buying process much smoother.
-We’ve put together a list of 5 things you can do to become a Los Angeles homeowner in 2020.
+We’ve put together a list of 5 things you can do to become a Riverside homeowner in 2020.

 CREATE A BUDGET

 The first step is to create a monthly budget that will account for all of your income, expenses, and debts.
 Once you have your budget put together, it will help you understand where you stand financially and inform the rest of the home buying process.
 An important part to take away from this budget is to get a good idea of what you can afford to spend on a down payment.

 One of the biggest things that will affect your financial situation and interest rate when dealing with your chosen mortgage lender is your credit score, or FICO score.
 The credit score will have an impact on the interest rate offered to you from a lender.
 In order to qualify for most conventional mortgages, you will need a minimum credit score of 620.
 If your credit score is above 740 you then fall into the category of having very good credit.

 The best thing you can do to improve your credit is pretty simple: live within your means.
 Make sure you’re making all monthly payments on any open accounts on time while hopefully also putting a dent in any outstanding debt.
 Getting your credit under control is one of the top things you can do toward becoming a homeowner in 2020.

 FIND WAYS TO SAVE